 We research early warning systems

 We also work hard on using all this knowledge for earthquake and tsunami early warning systems.
 We study algorithms to rapidly characterize (in seconds to minutes) large events.
-There's a lot to do here.
+There's a lot to do here and data science and machine learning plays a big role.
 From real-time data how quickly can we determine an event's magnitude?
 What's the geographic extent of faulting?
 Is it possible to forecast that an event will continue to grow?
 From these rapid calculations we then build estimates of the shaking and tsunami impacts these large earthquakes are likely to produce in the regions immediately next to them.
 We work closely with alerting agencies internationally and within the US to transfer these algorithms to operational settings and to put them to work.